MAY LITERARY BIRTHDAYS

 Coatsworth wrote over 90 books, most of them children's books, including Five Bushel Farm (1939), a Maine pioneer story; The Enchanted: An Incredible Tale (1951); and Giant Book of Cat Stories (1953).
 She won the 1931 Newbery Award for her children's book, The Cat Who Went To Heaven (1930), which is set in Japan.

-The de Grummond Children's Literature Collection at the University of Southern Mississippi has a short autobiography, photos, letters, and some material pertaining to Coatsworth's writing, as well a good and concise biographical sketch of her life and work.
+The de Grummond Children's Literature Collection at the University of Southern Mississippi has a short autobiography, photos, letters, and some material pertaining to Coatsworth's writing, as well a concise biographical sketch of her life and work.
+The New York Times ran Coatsworth's obituary in 1986.
+There's also an entry on Coatsworth in Maine: An Encyclopedia.

 Other May Birthdays